tsengwoody/Access8Math/readme.md

 ## writing feature

-*	Allows writing of mathematical content using LaTeX/AsciiMath
+*	Allows writing of mathematical content using LaTeX/AsciiMath/Nemeth
-*	Provides a command menu for inputting LaTeX/AsciiMath
+*	Provides a command menu for inputting LaTeX
-*	Offers shortcut gestures for inputting LaTeX/AsciiMath
+*	Offers shortcut gestures for inputting LaTeX
 *	Allows for more efficient cursor movement during editing
-*	Allows reads documents containing LaTeX/AsciiMath data in real-time while editing the document
+*	Allows reads documents containing LaTeX/AsciiMath/Nemeth data in real-time while editing the document
 *	Provides  converting text files into HTML files for preview and export.

 # Access8Math ReadMe